jorgef21/jorgef21.github.io/README.md

 this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.

-# About Me
-Hello, my name is Ram.
-I am a Software Engineer at [Verizon Media](https://www.verizonmedia.com/).
-I enjoy making teeny tiny applications in my leisure time and this is one of them.
-Now that my wedding is over, I am open-sourcing it.
-Hope you like it!

 # Contribute
 Firstly, a big thanks 🙏🏻for the overwhelming response on [HackerNews](https://news.ycombinator.com/item?id=18556787) and [Reddit](https://www.reddit.com/r/opensource/comments/a1bx4h/i_am_open_sourcing_my_wedding_website_on_my_first/).
 I would be more than happy for [PRs](https://help.github.com/articles/about-pull-requests/) or [gifts](https://www.paypal.me/ramswaroop) ;)